SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 A timer is run with a periodicity of **PUBLISH_PERIODICITY** milliseconds.
 The application publishes **MQTT_PUBLISH_PAYLOAD** message on **PUBLISH_ON_TOPIC** topic in the following cases:

 - Once in every **PUBLISH_PERIODICITY** time period.
-- When an incoming publish is received by the application.
+- When an incoming packet is received by the application.

 *Note*: The bold texts are the macros defined in the application.
 You can find more details about them in the upcoming section (#section 4).